guidoAlbarello/neuralRendering/README.md

 ## Instructions to run

+Run `npm install` to install dependencies.

-Run *node server.js* to boot up the rendering server.
+Run `node server.js` to boot up the rendering server.